 Although his life was measured in milestones we approached the experiences with opportunities to teach and learn.
 Rick would gently remind medical residents that Evan’s heart was not on the wrong side, it was in fact on the “right” side of his body.
 Evan learned to be his own advocate by only allowing nurses two pokes and then he would chirp, “Call the lab, let’s get an expert in here!”

 Evan was listed and approved for a heart transplant when he passed away from a massive stroke on July 22, 2006, after being taken off life support.
 He passed from the Earth that we know and on to his rightful place in Heaven.

 Charlene and Rick Jenkins

 “Mama and Papa”

-For More information on the foundation and it’s goals please visit our About Us page
+For more information about Treasure Life and it’s goals please visit our About Us page.